thuo-huynh/aws-cloud-practioner-notes/draft.md

 -  They’re separate from each other, so that they’re isolated from disasters
 -  They’re connected with high bandwidth, ultra-low latency networking -![image](https://user-images.githubusercontent.com/22877952/203110148-4af58b33-a5c5-466a-9b90-c98b2943c6d1.png)

+### AWS Responsibility
+- CUSTOMER = RESPONSIBILITY FOR THE SECURITY IN THE CLOUD
+- AWS = RESPONSIBILITY FOR THE SECURITY OF THE CLOUD